whamcloud/Online-Help/docs/Install_Guide/ig_ch_08_install_SUSE.md

 Manager for Lustre\* software may be installed on file system servers and clients running SUSE Linux Enterprise version 11 with SP4, and on clients only running SLES12 with SP1.
-Note that for SLES, the Intel® Manager for Lustre\* software *is not supported or installed*.
-Automatic configuration or monitoring of Lustre file systems using the Intel® Manager for Lustre\* dashboard is not supported.
+Note that for SLES, the Manager for Lustre\* software *is not supported or installed*.
+Automatic configuration or monitoring of Lustre file systems using the Manager for Lustre\* dashboard is not supported.

 The overall release tarball is iml-contrib-4.0.0.0.tar.gz.
 To install